Meet Connie Stark

 Weeks later, the patient said, “You’re the only person who didn’t try to fix me.”

-That philosophy, holding space, not forcing progress, became foundational to the platform.
-The results followed: 22,000+ parents reached 95% satisfaction rates, improved clinic retention, and earlier access to care.
+That philosophy, holding space rather than forcing progress, became foundational to the platform.
+The results followed: more than 22,000 parents reached, 95% satisfaction rates, improved clinic retention, and earlier access to care.

 What the team built at Robyn proved what the industry had long questioned: comprehensive fertility support can scale nationally without losing its humanity.